tauri-st/single-price-grid-component-master/README.md

 ### Continued development

-I challenged myself to use grid columns and rows for this challenge because I am fairly new to grid, but my peers on FEM and Kevin Powell have introduced grid-ares to me so I will be exploring that next.
+I challenged myself to use grid columns and rows for this challenge because I am fairly new to grid, but my peers on FEM and Kevin Powell have introduced grid-areas to me so I will be exploring that next.
-This is my last layout built from scratch.
-I will be branching off into component libraries and specific Tailwind after this!

 ### Useful resources